SmogDr/edar_coursebook/docs/07-multivar_eda.md

 ## 1 Hyundai Ioniq Blue Front-Wheel Drive  2018        59
 ```

+**Question 2**

-Q2: Among 8-cylinder vehicles with Rear-Wheel Drive, what make/model has the
+Among 8-cylinder vehicles with Rear-Wheel Drive, what make/model has the
 worst city fuel economy in 2019?